 There is just one hard rule that makes an effective call to action: make it as simple as possible.
 Make it impossible to misunderstand.
 This is easy to do:

-- Write down a call to action for your whiteboard animation video.
+- Write down a call to action for your whiteboard and cartoon animation video.

 - Read it.
 Ask yourself how you can re-write that call to action to be even simpler… but still urge your prospect to do the same thing?

 - Re-write it, read it again — and if it’s even remotely possible that your new call to action can be misconstrued, repeat step #2.